spack/spack-bootstrap-mirrors/README.md

 2. `GnuPG`: needed to sign and verify binaries
 3. `patchelf`: needed to relocate binaries on `linux`

-Besides `patchelf`, which will always be bootstrapped from sources both `clingo` and `GnuPG` will preferably be bootstrapped from binaries.
 **The purpose of this repository is to define workflows that generate binary packages suitable for bootstrapping Spack on most architectures**.
 For completeness we report a summary of Spack requirements below: